davnavr/SAILAR-lang/doc/src/binary-format.md

 `I`|Optional Field Count|`L`|A [length integer](#length-size) indicating an additional number of fields to follow.
 As no optional fields are currently defined, this should be set to zero.

 ## Type Signatures
+All of the type signatures used in the module.
+Individual type signatures are referred to by [length-sized indices](#length-size) with the first type signature referred to by index `0`.

 Offset|Name|Size|Notes|Omission
 ---|---|---|---|---